chivicoko/Tasky/README.md

 ## Usage

-1. Navigate to `/tasks/` to view the task dashboard.
+1. Navigate to `/tasks/` or just `/` (root url) to view the task dashboard.
 2. Use the links to create, edit, or delete tasks.
 3. Use the login link to authenticate.

 ## Testing

 Run tests with: `python manage.py test`

+## NB: The device(laptop, ipad, PC, etc) needs to be online for the app to function properly.